 Students who will have completed at least 12 semester hours of college-level coursework (after high school graduation) OR have attempted at least one semester of full-time coursework and maintained enrollment through the add/drop period.

 - Completed Transfer Common Application or Coalition Application.

-- Spring 2018 Applicants: To ensure that your application is reviewed for admission, all required documents must be received no later than Friday, October 13.
+- Fall 2019 Applicants: To ensure that your application is reviewed for admission, your application and all required documents should be received by the April 1, 2019 deadline.

 - Application fee of $75

 - Official college transcript(s) for all institutions you have attended

 - College Report (form available through the Common Application and Coalition Application) to be completed by the Registrar Office or Dean of your current/previous school.
 All sections must be completed in order for your application to be reviewed.
 If you are having trouble downloading this form from the Common App or Coalition App feel free to download this form and have your school email it to email@example.com

 - Evaluation from an academic advisor, professor, or employer (online submission through the Common Application or Coalition Application)

 - Final high school transcript or GED/HiSET score report